ArveVM/friend2friend-secure-connection/README.md

 ## concept high level:

-I share my unRAID server smb-service through tailscale/tailnet.
+I share my unRAID server smb-service through my own secured tailscale/tailnet.
-On unRAID server different shares for different users. for each user create shared and private shares. private shares have files that shall not be open by server-owner
+On unRAID server different shares for different users.
+For each user create private share for them.
+Shares have files that shall not be open by server-owner, but nevertheless all files should be encrypted
+Sharing is one way setup!
+I "own" tailnet and control of my server.
+If others want to share with me - they have to create their own tailnet and share with me.

 ## Concept Detailed:
-- for me to have a server that is 24/7 on,, with permanent internet connection and parity protection from drive-failure
+- I have a server that is 24/7 on,, with permanent internet connection and parity protection from drive-failure.
-- on that server I create a share and userID/pwd for my friend(s) to upload their "offsite-backups"
+- On that server I create a share and userID/pwd for my friend(s) to upload their "offsite-backups"
-- all shares must be drive-fail-protected, mirror, raid or parity. this way data is some kind of protection against drive-failure
+- All shares must be drive-fail-protected, mirror, raid or parity. this way data is some kind of protection against drive-failure
-- then I create a secure Tailnet in which I share my server (IP and relevant ports) to my friens(s) which will create tailnet-users for them
+- Then I create a secure Tailnet in which I share my server (IP and relevant ports) to my friens(s) which will create tailnet-users for them
   - Tailnet will then create a secure connection between my server and my friends device which is connected to my tailnet with his tailnet-user
 - On my server (in tailnet) I will then see my friend tailnet-id (email) to which I can set security measures in my tailnet (ACL)